iNavFlight/inav/docs/Settings.md

 ### gps_provider

-Which GPS protocol to be used, note that UBLOX is 5Hz and UBLOX7 is 10Hz (M8N).
+Which GPS protocol to be used.

 | Default | Min | Max |
 | --- | --- | --- |